 DAY 2: PHOTO SHOOT, ARC DE TRIOMPHE, SHOPPING & EIFFEL TOWER

 FLYTOGRAPHER PHOTO SHOOT:

-We had arranged for a Flytographer photo shoot at 7:30am.
-It was insanely cold for April and we didn’t pack warm enough clothing.
 We layered clothing on the kids and my husband and I wore souvenir jackets we picked up.
-Not exactly what I had in mind but the photo shoot itself was a good experience and our photographer Olga was so sweet and personable!
-We got family photos at the Eiffel Tower, inside a warm cafe (which perked the kids up) and at the École Militaire.
+Not exactly what I had in mind but the photo shoot itself was a good experience.
+Check out my Paris family photo tips!

 After our photo shoot, we had breakfast at a very pricey cafe near École Militaire (hint: if you only see businessmen eating somewhere, you might look for a different cafe.)
 But, our kids were freezing and we needed to thaw everyone out before heading back to the flat.

 This almost felt like a mini-date as my husband and I could just enjoy Paris and chat uninterrupted.
 We got back to the flat and layered more clothes on everyone and packed up our backpack.

 ARC DE TRIOMPHE: